thecdil/wolf-reintroduction/pages/map.md

 ## Collection Map

-Explore the collection of resources on the map.
+Explore the collection resources on the map.
+Click on a pin to see more information about the items.